tw-haiven/haiven/docs/knowledge_packs.md

 **Prompt content**

 Inside of the prompt text, you can reference the static knowledge snippets that are defined in a team's `knowledge` folder.
-Use the `{business}` and `{architecture}` variables to reference the business context and architecture snippets.
+Use the `{domain}` and `{architecture}` variables to reference the business context and architecture snippets.
 Those two are the default knowledge snippets that are used in many of the prepared prompts.
 But you can add your own if you need to.
 E.g., you could add an additional snippet for "Frontend coding patterns".
 You can define the name of the reference variable in the metadata of the knowledge snippet file (see `business_context.md` as an example)

 ### Add knowledge sources